Quantitative marked length spectrum rigidity: Surfaces

 \section{Surfaces}

-In this section, we prove a generalization of Otal's marked length spectrum rigidity result for negatively curved surfaces \cite{otalMLS}.
-We show that pairs of negatively curved metrics on a surface become more isometric as the ratio of their marked length spectrum functions gets closer to 1.
+In this section, we prove a generalization of Otal and Croke's marked length spectrum rigidity result for negatively curved surfaces \cite{otalMLS, croke90}.
+Using the arguments of Otal \cite{otalMLS}, we show that pairs of negatively curved metrics on a surface become more isometric as the ratio of their marked length spectrum functions gets closer to 1.
 Aside from some background on the Liouville measure and Liouville current from Section \ref{volest}, this section does not rely on earlier parts of this paper.